edwinchoate/edwinchoate.github.io/_case_studies/prepcheck.md

 permalink: /articles/prepcheck/

 thumbnail: /assets/img/prepcheck/prepcheck-thumbnail.png
-subtitle: AI chat bot for asking tax questions
+subtitle: AI chat app for asking tax questions

 cover_photo: /assets/img/prepcheck/prepcheck-header.png
-summary: I designed a user interface for an AI chatbot geared around asking tax questions.
-I used conventions that users are already familiar with from messaging applications to make the experience intuitive and familiar.
+summary: I designed an AI-powered chat application for asking tax questions.
+I used conventions that users are already familiar with from messaging apps to make the experience familiar.
 I mostly focused on user interface design for this project, and I designed the logo.
 ---

 ## The Ask

-I was asked to design an AI chat bot that enables users to ask tax questions and get quick answers from reliable sources.
+I was asked to design an AI chat bot that enables tax preparers to ask tax-related questions and get quick answers from reliable sources (mostly the IRS).
 Within the constraint of it being a chat bot, there was some room to ideate on feature ideas, because this was more of an innovation kind of project.

 ## The User

-The target user for this product is a **tax preparer**, someone who puts together tax returns for a living and who possesses a foundation of tax knowledge.
+The target user for this product is a **tax preparer**, someone who puts together tax returns for a living and has an understanding of tax.
 The intended use of this product is for preparers to ask tax questions to quickly double-check their work, as they work on preparing tax returns.

 ## What If It Doesn't Have to Be a Chat Bot?